 - The Hammershot and Sweet Revenge are twin 5 dart revolvers that use the same basic design, being able to use a hammer to prime the blaster one-handed and even fan them like real single-action revolvers, but offer different aesthetics in the Zombie Strike and Rebelle lines, respectively.

-- Rule of Cool: making guns safe for kids to play with!
+- Making guns safe for kids to play with!

 - Slow dart projectile speeds allows for Nerf players to actually dodge bullets.